superunitybuild/buildactions/README.md

 ## License
 All code in this repository ([unity-build-actions](https://github.com/Chaser324/unity-build-actions)) is made freely available under the MIT license.
 This essentially means you're free to use it however you like as long as you provide attribution.

+Zip File Utility includes a pre-compiled DotNetZip library which is licensed under the Ms-PL.
+See [DotNetZip's repository](https://dotnetzip.codeplex.com/) for more info.